 Following his ambassadorship, Jones was the Diplomat in Residence at Hampton University in Hampton, Virginia, from 1980 to 1981.
 He returned to the State Department within the Bureau of Intelligence and Research (1981-1982).
 Here, Jones applied his legal skills to the development of the 1982 Law of the Sea Treaty.
 From 1983 to 1984 Jones was the Ambassador in Residence at the University of Virginia in Charlottesville, Virginia.

 Jones left the Foreign Service in 1984 after 22 years of service.
 He then went to work for Congressman George Crockett of Michigan.
 Jones was Crockett’s Staff Director with the House Foreign Affairs Subcommittee.
 From 1988 to 1989, Jones practiced law in Washington, D.C. and in 1988 he was also a Visiting Fellow at the Woodrow Wilson Foundation of Princeton, New Jersey.
 In addition, Jones served as Ambassador in Residence and the Johns Professor of Political Science at Hampden-Sydney College in Hampden-Sydney, Virginia (1993-2007) and as Distinguished Visiting Professor at Pepperdine University in Malibu, California (1993-2004).

-Ambassador William B. Jones is married to Joanne Jones.
+Ambassador William B. Jones, a member of Sigma Pi Phi Fraternity, is married to Joanne Jones.
 They have three children.